 - Dynamic allocation,

-- Extended Dynamic allocation,
+- Extended Dynamic allocation, and

-- Fixed allocation, and

 - Exclusive allocation.

-The Dynamic allocation medium access mode or Fixed allocation medium access mode shall be supported by all networks that support GPRS.
+The Dynamic allocation medium access mode shall be supported by all networks that support GPRS.
 The support of Extended Dynamic allocation and Exclusive allocation medium access modes is optional.

-The Dynamic allocation and Fixed allocation modes shall be supported in all mobile stations.
+The Dynamic allocation shall be supported in all mobile stations.
 Exclusive allocation shall be supported in all mobile stations supporting DTM.